 Labeled a 'Next Gen CEO' by Refinery 29, Shannon Washington has built her career based on a solid reputation, visionary insight and an obsession with culture.
 In her 10+ year journey as a professional creative, Shannon has crafted integrated, brand and consumer experiences for a variety of industries, from finance to beauty, culminating with over 10 awards globally to include The One Club, ADCOLOR, and The Emmys.

-Currently, Shannon is SVP, Creative Director at Deutsch Los Angeles, where she is driving a new look and language for H&R Block with their 'Block Has Your Back' campaign.
-Previous to Deutsch, Shannon was a Creative Director at Droga5 where she drove the successful, culture driven “I Am What I Make Up” relaunch of CoverGirl and sharpened her wit on Chase Bank and their You Invest product launch.
+Currently, Shannon is a freelance creative director in Los Angeles, working with a variety of brands and agencies to include Media Arts Lab (MAL) for Apple and ØPUS Brand Studios for Zhou Nutrition, Dosist and Connected Cannabis.
+Before freelancing, she was an SVP, Group Creative Director at Deutsch Los Angeles, where she crafted a new look and language for H&R Block with their 'Block Has Your Back' campaign.
+Previous to Deutsch, Shannon was a Creative Director at Droga5 where she drove the successful, culture-driven “I Am What I Make Up” relaunch of CoverGirl and sharpened her wit on Chase Bank and their You Invest product launch.
 While at Droga5 she actively contributed to industry inclusion initiatives such as Droga’s D5in10 Academy and Here Are All The Black People with The One Club for Creativity.
 Shannon’s time at Droga was preceded by a successful tenure at INVNT (then a division of Time Inc) and GREY New York.

 When she can, Shannon can be found actively adding to the discourse around the importance and power of women and people of color in advertising through paneling and public conversations, with appearances at the 3% Conference, The One Club Creative Leaders Retreat, Advertising Week NY and more.
 When she's not in front of a monitor, Shannon is working on adding another stamp to her passport.